wp-plugins/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==

+= 2.4 =
+Added option for a transparent bar

 = 2.3 =
 Added option to keep phone numbers and mailaddress displayed in small screens